Wayne Hays (True Detective): Character arc

-Hays' character arc takes place in the Ozarks over three separate time periods.
+Hays' character arc takes place in the Ozarks over three periods of time.
 In 1980, he and West investigate a macabre crime involving two missing children, Will and Julie Purcell.
 In 1990, Hays and West are subpoenaed after a major break in the case.
 In 2015, a retired Hays is asked by a true crime documentary producer to look back at the unsolved case.
-The filmmaker, Elisa Montgomery (Sarah Gadon), believes the children were kidnapped and murdered by a pedophile ring, similar to a Louisiana case that was successfully investigated in 2012.
+The filmmaker, Elisa Montgomery (Sarah Gadon), believes the children were kidnapped and murdered by a pedophile ring, similar to a Louisiana case resolved in 2012.

-In 1980, Hays and West find Will dead in a cave, and come to suspect a local Native American man named Brett Woodard (Michael Greyeyes).
-When Woodard gets involved in an armed standoff with his suspicious neighbors, Hays tries to get him to surrender peacefully, but Woodard commits suicide by cop by pulling a gun on Hays, leaving Hays no choice but to use deadly force.
+In 1980, Hays and West find Will dead in a cave, and come to suspect a local Native American man named Brett Woodard (Michael Greyeyes), who is also a Vietnam veteran struggling to cope with civilian life.
+When Woodard gets involved in an armed standoff with his suspicious neighbors, Hays tries to get him to surrender peacefully, but Woodard commits suicide by cop by pulling a gun on Hays, who kills him.
 Woodard is blamed for the children's supposed death, and the case is closed.
 Amelia writes an article criticizing the case's conclusions.
 Hays' superiors try to force him to write a statement repudiating her article, but he refuses and is demoted.
 He tries to break up with Amelia, but then decides to marry her.

-In 1990, Amelia writes a successful book about the case, which puts a strain on her and Hays' marriage; he believes she is trying to capitalize on the Purcell family's pain, while she thinks he is trying to control her.
-Meanwhile, the case is reopened when the children's mother Lucy (Mamie Gummer) is murdered, and a woman claiming to be Julie calls the police, asking them to stop looking for her.
+In 1990, Amelia writes a book about the case, which puts a strain on her and Hays' marriage; he believes she is trying to capitalize on the Purcell family's pain, while she thinks he is trying to control her.
+The case is reopened when Julie's fingerprints are discovered after a store robbery in Sallisaw, Oklahoma, and a woman believed to be Julie is seen on surveillance tape.
+The children's father Tom Purcell (Scoot McNairy) makes a plea on TV for his daughter to return home, and a short time later, a woman claiming to be Julie calls the police, asking them to stop looking for her.
 Hays and West are assigned the case, making Hays a homicide detective again.

 They suspect Harris James (Scott Shepherd), a former police officer who made several calls to Lucy before she died; they believe James sexually abused and murdered Will, and killed Lucy when she discovered what he had done.
 Hays and West try to arrest Harris, but he attacks them, forcing West to shoot him dead.
 They bury the body and tamper with evidence to make it look like Harris left town.
 West resents Hays for putting him in a position that led to him killing someone, ending their partnership and friendship.
 The next day, Edward Hoyt (Michael Rooker), owner of supermarket chain Hoyt Foods, blackmails Hays into dropping the case with pictures of Hays following Harris the night of his disappearance.
 Hays then resigns from the police force.